srich36/TodayILearned/til_docs/TCP-IP/TCP.md

   - Max window size: 65535 bytes
 - Urgent mode flag set -> process this data directly (e.g. keyboard interrupt)
 - TCP generates an immediate ACK indicating the last received byte of data + 1 when data arrives out of order
+- When speeds get up in the gigabit range the constraint is latency - getting from one host to another - rather than the rate at which an interface can send data
+- When a server is listening on `0.0.0.0` this means that it is listening on **ALL INTERFACES** that the machine has for receiving packets
+- Remote login protocols (ssh, etc.) use TCP
+  - Everything typed by the user is sent to the server, and everything sent from the server to the client is displayed on the terminal
+- CR/LF newlines
+    - Carriage Return/Line Feed (\r\n)
+- In remote connections everything the user type has to be echoed for it to appear
+- When adding features to protocols they are normally added in a backwards-compatible manner
+  - The client and the server do option negotiation to find out which options (e.g. additional commands) both support
+- HTTP requests operate over TCP

 ##### TCP Header